 All year long, research teams work to top themselves, coming up with new ways to empower people to better control their diabetes.
-This video covers the latest news in the development of the iLet, an artificial pancreas under production by investigators at Boston University and Diabetes and Technology General Hospital, as well as discuss promising treatment options on the horizon.
+This video covers news in the development of the iLet, an artificial pancreas under production by investigators at Boston University and Mass General Hospital, as well as discuss promising treatment options on the horizon.

 Diabetes and Technology

 I’m Steven Russell.
 I’m a Physician at the Massachusetts General Hospital Diabetes Research Center.